natalieagus/50002-2022/_fpga/fpga_3.md

 > *How can we slow-down the output of the unit (so that we can observe the output with the naked eye) without having to use a different clock?*

-<span style="background-color:yellow"> **Bottomline is:** if you need to `reset` your module for any purpose, **it is a bad idea  to use another clock other than the original FPGA clock** -- unless of course you're very experienced in this field. </span>
+ <span style="background-color:yellow; color: black"> **Bottomline is:** if you need to `reset` your module for any purpose, **it is a bad idea  to use another clock other than the original FPGA clock** -- unless of course you're very experienced in this field. </span>

 ## Slowing Modules with FPGA Clock